Bullying In The Workplace How To Deal With Bullying In The Workplace

 Bullying in the workplace often goes unseen.
 Employees may face constant criticism, get passed over for promotions, be falsely accused of making errors, be the subject of false rumours and more – yet the subtlety of these actions means there is a general lack of awareness around the issue.
-The effects can be devastating for both employees and employers both at work and home, affecting their relationships with colleagues, partners, friends and family members.
+The effects can be devastating for both employees and employers both at work and home.
+It can affect their relationships with colleagues, partners, friends and family members.
 19 million sick days are lost due to bullying in the workplace each year in the UK, at a cost of £13billion per annum.
 80% of managers know that bullying is occurring in their workplace but few admit to being involved.

-Pam Rogerson, HR Director at ELAS Business Support says bullying in the workplace is when a person, or group of people, creates an intimidating or humiliating work environment for another with the intention of harming their dignity, safety and wellbeing.
+Pam Rogerson, HR Director at ELAS Business Support says bullying occurs when a person, or group of people, creates an intimidating or humiliating work environment for another with the intention of harming their dignity, safety and wellbeing.

 Bullying can take many different forms from

 sexual harassment to being excluded from workplace activities; spreading malicious rumours about someone or picking on them in front of others, to blocking someone’s promotion or progress within the company.
 What Can You Do?